 For starters, there’s the form guide (WDL) that shows which sides are claiming a lot of draws to help boost their position and who’s on a winning/losing streak.
 The big example here is Middlesbrough who’ve drawn eight games, lost ten and won just four – the obvious thought no matter who they’re playing is a loss but eight draws suggests they could take a point from a side close by to them in the table.

 The other key information on offer is goal difference.
 The tables show the average of goals for and against but it’s these two factors that are most important for goalscoring bets.
-Teams like Liverpool and Arsenal have scored more goals than any other sides in the league meaning you can happily back them to score at least one in each game but the goals against tally is vital for both teams to score bets.
+Teams like Liverpool and Man City have scored more goals than any other sides in the league meaning you can happily back them to score at least one in each game but the goals against tally is vital for both teams to score bets.

 Using the tables to your advantage is a great way to construct a winning acca – use all the information wisely and you’ll be profiting heavily week in week out.